 Programs designed by the four Community Assistants in the hall promote the development of both academic and social skills.
 A Community Assistant is an upper class UMF student who assists in building community within their areas, as well as help residents get involved in the campus community through various programming initiatives.

-The floors in Mallett are distinct by number, floor from ground level up.
+The floors in Mallett Hall are distinct by number and floor from the ground level up.
 The beds are not bunked; however, if upon moving in all roommates want the beds bunked, University staff will assist.
 Please note that the All-Access Meal Plan is required for all First-Year Students.

 Living Learning Communities at UMF give students a unique, inclusive, residential experience, with the added benefit of living among peers who share similar goals and interests.
 As an active member of a Living Learning Community, you’ll get an opportunity to build partnerships with other students and staff while engaging in purposeful, interactive programs and events.
 You’ll develop a sense of belonging while you share and deepen your passion.